h2oai/wave/website/docs/routing.md

 ## Hash routing

-Q apps support *hash routing*, a popular client-side mechanism where the location hash (the `baz/qux` in `/foo/bar#baz/qux`) can be used to decide which part of the UI to display.
+Wave apps support *hash routing*, a popular client-side mechanism where the location hash (the `baz/qux` in `/foo/bar#baz/qux`) can be used to decide which part of the UI to display.

 ### Setting the location hash